shriparna/python-challenge/README.md

 ## 1. PyBank

 Logic:
 - Read CSV file from Resources (Resources/budget_data.csv)
-- Create variables totalmonths, total, difference
+- Create variables totalmonths, total, difference and intitialize them with 0
 - Create variables for records, prev_profitloss, current_profitloss, greatest_increase, greatest_decrease and intitialize them with 0
 - Create an empty list for output so that it can be printed on the console and written to the output file at the same time
 - Traverse through the file and skip the header row